VishiK-on-github/OpenGL-Intro/notes.md

 - Functions which run on the GPU.
 Takes an input give an output.
 - In our case its a shader is openGLs shader language called GLSL

+Standard 3D matrices:

+1. model matrix: transforms from local coords (a particular objects coords) to world coords
+2. view matrix: from world coords to how a camera sees it
+3. projection matrix: view coords to clip coords (find more info)

+projected to screen coordinates automatically

+GLM helps us make these matrices